Kumarabhijeet1608/Network-Tracking-using-Wireshark-and-Google-Maps/README.md

     except:
         return ''
 ```
-# In the above method Geo locations are located for each IP address followed by a conversion into KML format.
+In the above method, Geo locations are located for each IP address followed by a conversion into KML format.

 Be aware that in the above example, I have masked my source IP address with "x.xxx.xxx.xxx".
 To make the code work for your network, you will need to navigate to [https://www.whatsmyip.org/](https://www.whatsmyip.org/) and locate your IP address, then replace "x.xxx.xxx.xxx" with your actual IP address in the code.